Run a Successful Safety Incentive Program

 My dad told me that before I could establish the selling price at my lemonade stand, I had to figure in the price of the lemons, cups and sugar!
 I tried to tell him my goal was simply to quench thirst and make people happy.
 My wise father explained I would lose a lot of money unless I priced my lemonade for a profit.
 It is no coincidence that we hear a similar message from company owners, CEOs, CFOs, plant managers, HR managers, and safety managers, too!

 Some companies simply run an incentive program not knowing the bottom-line return on investment.
 When management decides to cut the program to control company costs, it actually hurts the company in dollars and morale.
-With the proper structure, an incentive program usually is just what the economic doctor ordered!
+With the proper structure, a successful safety incentive program usually is just what the economic doctor ordered!

 First, let’s quickly review the necessary components for a properly structured incentive campaign.
 Then, we will touch on how to dive into the numbers to ensure a return on investment.